Praise for The Black Angels

 Smilios focuses on a single but shameful episode in US history. . . [and] evocatively relates the stories of black nurses recruited to care for white sufferers from tuberculosis during the Great Depression." --History Today

-"The story of The Black Angels is simultaneously heartbreaking, inspiring, infuriating, and uplifting" --Dr. Erin Welsh, host of the popular This Podcast Will Kill You
+"The story of The Black Angels is simultaneously heartbreaking, inspiring, infuriating, and uplifting" --Dr. Erin Welsh, host This Podcast Will Kill You

 "Beautiful...an important treasure ...The Black Angels ... gives us the choice to be better now, and in the future."
 Joshunda Sanders, award winning author, Women of the Post